HandsomePhil/porkcraft/README.md

 # World of Porkcraft
 This guide is designed to help you install, configure and connect to the private World of Porkcraft: Wrath of the Lich King server.
 Keeping all this documentation on Discord was convenient, however it wasn't easy for new players.
 Please note this is not a server that is open the public, and you must have an account created for you by the server's administrator.

+## Setup
-## Installation
+### Installation
 1. Download the [ChromieCraft 3.3.5a](https://www.chromiecraft.com/en/downloads/) client for your operating system.
 2. Extract the contents of zip file on your computer.
-> [!TIP]
-> If you don't have the retail version of World of Warcraft, you can install the contents of that zip here: `C:\Program Files\World of Warcraft\`.
+3. Tip: If you don't have the retail version of World of Warcraft, you can create a new folder under your Program Files folder.
+Once complete it should look like this: `C:\Program Files\World of Warcraft\`.

-## Configuration
+### Configuration
-Now we'll need to configure your client to connect to the Porkcraft server.
+Next we'll need to configure your client to connect to the Porkcraft server.
 1. Open the installation folder you created for the game.
 2. Navigate to `...\Data\enUS\realmlist.wtf`.
-3. If it's not present you may need to create this file.
+3. If you don't see `realmlist.wtf` may need to create the file.
-4. Open realmlist.wtf with a text editor (like notepad) and add the following: `set realmlist porkchopexpress.servebeer.com`.
+4. Open realmlist.wtf with a text editor (like notepad.exe) and add the following: `set realmlist porkchopexpress.servebeer.com`.
 5. Save the file and close it.

 ## Recommended Fixes